openstack/nova-specs/specs/2025.1/approved/openapi.rst

   .. note::

-     This was completed in Dalamation (2024.2)
+     This was completed in Dalmatian (2024.2)

 - Add missing request body and query string schemas